HugCls/GHRM/README.md

 # GHRM

-2023-12-25: "Remember, hope is a good thing, maybe the best of things." - Stephen King
+2023-12-26: "Nothing you do is going to matter that much in the long run.
+Don't take yourself so seriously." - Naval Ravikant